gvwilson/thirdbit/src/fiction/santas/index.md

 Folk that stood with her and Shady Ann when they were marching and writing letters and getting themselves arrested—turned out a lot of them were okay with this nonsense."
 He shook his head.
-"It's disrespectful, is what it is, after all Vidancia's done."
+"It's disrespectful, after all Vidancia's done."

 "Who's being disrespectful?" boomed Captain Clausbeard, who had just opened the cabin door without bothering to knock.